ergonauta/FirstLaravel/README.md

 # FirstLaravel
-PHP with Laravel for beginners
+PHP with Laravel for beginners!